tokenika/eosfactory/docs/comments/master_account.md

 - the name of an existing account on this testnet, here `yvngxrjzbf3w`,
 - the account's owner & active private keys.

+The command `reset(testnet)` starts a new wallet, named according to the testnet, and populates it with the private keys of the account.
+Note that the creation of the account could be made secretly, on side.
+Then, the account can be restored to the current session with the command `resume(testnet.url)` without revealing the secret keys.

 EOSFactory features persistence: if outlives account objects used in the previous session.
 The command `reset` destroys the memory, it deletes the wallet associated with the testnet and mapping between account objects and physical accounts.
 Therefore, the command has to be used with care.
 Here, we have it here to be able to change the testnet settings.